rhaamo/ARP-2600/README.md

 # Guidelines
 - keep the same number as original schematics (R123, CR42, etc.)
 - uses different prefix for Resistors (R), Trimmers (VR) and Faders (?), also to do that on existing made schematics.
+- Jack sockets are `Exx`, hole for soldering a PCB one or other wiring is `Txx`